 Step 4: Add (or Re-Add) your Site to the ManageWP Dashboard

 If you use ManageWP for the site you’ve changed the login URL for, follow these steps:

 - Login to your ManageWP Dashboard.

-- Hover over the site you changed the login URL for.
+- In the left navigation menu, click on the site you changed the login URL for.

 - Click “Options”.

 - Change the “Website Admin URL” option from …/wp-admin/ to …/login/ (or whatever you changed it to).

 - Click “Save Changes” and the window will auto-close after a green “Options Updated” message is displayed for a second or two.

 - Click on the site again and click the “Site Admin” (or the icon next to it to open it in a new window) to make sure ManageWP can auto-login for you at the new URL.